tinymce/tinymce-docs/configure/contributing-docs.md

 ##### Spelling

 Use United States English.
-For example, behavior rather than behavior, and referring rather than referring.
+For example, behavior rather than behaviour, and canceled rather than cancelled.

 ##### Proper names